 The Gable is characterised by its vaulted glass-panelled roof, which allows for maximum sunlight and enhances the design’s bright, airy feel.
 These conservatories make great sunrooms, playrooms and pool enclosures.
 They are among the larger styles of that are available, typically measuring 3.5 x 4 metres.
 The Gable method is designed to suit larger properties, and this is reflected in its higher price tag; purchase and construction costs can range from £11,000 to £15,000 depending on the roofing material and structural variation.

-You’ll also need to comply with building regulations if it will be independently heated.
+When heating conservatories you’ll also need to comply with building regulations if it will be independently heated.
 Before consulting with a company or builder, it’s a good idea to check with your local planning authority as to whether the structure will need to meet specific standards.
 For additional heating solutions in the winter for instance just use a heater.

-While there is no official legal definition specifying what makes a structure a conservatory, this type of structure typically comprises a minimum 50 percent sidewalls and glass or uPVC roofing that is at least 75 percent transparent.
+While there is no official legal definition specifying what makes a structure a conservatory, this type of structure typically comprises a minimum 50 percent sidewalls or dwarf walls and glass or uPVC roofing that is at least 75 percent transparent.
 Conservatories are often referred to as extensions, but it’s important to note that they aren’t truly extensions in the legal sense of the word.

-The main distinction between the two types of structures is that extensions require planning permission from a local authority, where conservatories generally do not.
+The main distinction between the two types of structures is that extensions require permission from a local authority, where conservatories generally do not.
 Also prices for later will be way cheaper.

 An example of an orangery is the lantern roof conservatory.
 As their name suggests, these orangeries feature cantilevered lantern-style roofs.
 The glass-panelled roof style allows for an abundance of natural light while also ensuring the utmost in privacy.
 As with conservatories or orangeries they vary in price depending on the design, construction materials, and interior and exterior finishes.